 The book of Genesis relates that the first cities were raised when God allowed the dry land to rise from the water.
 The Sumerian myth recounted that the first land rose from the sea where first a temple was built and then a city, an elevation called Eridu.
-There began the social and political organization called kingdom.

 Today Eridu is a desert without inhabitants but originally it dominated a lake, source of real life in agricultural terms, (and later also a symbol of life itself).
 What the Bible calls Eden comes from the Sumerian word Adeem, the description of a fertile delta.
 Remains of a ziggurat were also found where the temple of the deesa Ishtar was located, which Genesis interprets as an apostasy.
 The biblical punishment is Babel, the confusion of languages that prevents the cooperation necessary for the construction of new ziggurats.

 Archaeologists have revealed the huge expanse of the Eridu site with 6-mile circular walls built towards the end of a great economic expansion that saw thousands of people moving from the countryside to the city.
 The surrounding terrain, today a salty plain, must have produced as many grains as the modern American Midwest to support such a population.
 Here the art of pottery, astronomy, the first school and literature, the first map of the world and even the division of time and space into multiples of 60 were invented.
 (When we look at a modern clock it reminds us of the debt we owe to the Sumerians.)

 However all this work was destined to die of success.
 More and more intense cultivation to feed a growing population devastated the soil.
 It was the first time that humanity discovered the destructive effects of civilization.
 The first civilization failed to balance the fertility of the earth with human voracity.